jsoverson/apex-template/README.md

 ### `codegen-type`

-This is a partial code generator that turns a WIDL type node (i.e. from a field or argument, not a TypeDefinition) back into a WIDL string.
+This is a partial code generator that turns a Apex type node (i.e. from a field or argument, not a TypeDefinition) back into a Apex string.

 ```
 {{#each fields}}